chensagi/github-scanner/README.md

 # GitHub Scanner (gRPC)

-A Go application that scans a GitHub organization's repositories against Rego policies via gRPC.
+A Go application that scans a GitHub organization's repositories against Rego policies using OPA.

 ## Installation